 I am honored to serve on the IFCR Board and looking forward to furthering the work already done towards finding a cure for our children and supporting families on their CDKL5 journey.
 Our son, Landon, was diagnosed with infantile spasms and CDKL5 in 2010.
 Since then, I have been actively seeking out ways to connect with other families who have children with disabilities through the Facebook support group.
 I have also worked on the sponsorship committee for the IFCR Family Conferences in 2014 and 2016.
 I am passionate about finding care teams, resources and education to help parents so CDKL5 children can have the best quality of life possible.
 With Landon in tow, my husband, Bryan, and I are aspiring runners locally in our hometown of Atlanta, GA.
 I have spent the last 13 years in corporate financial services with JP Morgan, and I hold an M.A.
 Industrial Psychology from New York University.

-My husband, Chris, and I live in Michigan, and we are parents to three beautiful girls, Gabriella, Evelyn, and Cecelia and two crazy dogs, Duncan and Ramona.
+My husband, Chris, and I live in Michigan, and we are parents to four beautiful children, Gabriella, Evelyn, Cecelia, and Henry and two crazy dogs, Duncan and Ramona.
 I have a bachelor’s degree in Journalism and Public Relations from Madonna University where I played soccer for 4 years.
 After graduation in 2003, I started working at General Motors as a paralegal supporting the advertising and marketing teams.
 In my spare time I like to find new ways to decorate our house, create wood signs, and take photos of my kids.

 Evelyn, or Evie as we lovingly call her, had her first seizure at 5 weeks old.
 After years of trying (and failing) to treat her epilepsy, we finally received her diagnosis of CDKL5 when she was 2 years old.
 While it was a devastating diagnosis, it was also an answer.
 We finally knew why we couldn’t get the seizures to stop and why Evie wasn’t developing typically.
 We also knew that we had to fight for our little girl.
 We knew that we had to spread awareness and raise money for the IFCR in order to help find a cure.